ancientlanguage/visualize-bits/README.md

 # visualize-bits

 a typescript tool for visualizing the bits and bytes of a text file

+run **npm start** to start development server